 Inspectors observed some custodies being brought from the Court Custody Vehicles into the CCU.
-It was clear that a Handcuff Risk Assessment was carried out for each custody to allow social distancing whenever possible, and all escorting staff were seen to wear masks and gloves.
+It was clear that a Handcuff Risk Assessment was carried out for each custody to allow physical distancing whenever possible.
+All escorting staff were seen to wear masks but many did not wear gloves.

-The Inspectors were informed that custodies were handcuffed to one member of staff whilst walking from the CCU to the court.
+Inspectors were informed that custodies were handcuffed to one member of staff whilst walking from the CCU to the court.
 This meant that physical distancing rules of being at least two metres apart could not be adhered to whilst handcuffed, therefore all staff wore gloves and masks.